Bobby Wanzer: College career and military service

 A 6'0" guard, Wanzer played collegiately at Seton Hall University.
 After leading Seton Hall to a 16–2 record as a sophomore, Wanzer enlisted in the United States Marine Corps.
 He made the All-Pacific Armed Forces All-Star basketball team, and participated in the occupation of Guam.
+Wanzer played for the Colgate Raiders during the 1943–44 season.
+He returned to Seton Hall for the 1946–47 season.
+On November 29, 1947, Wanzer was declared ineligible for the 1947–48 season as he had played varsity for three seasons.

 Professional career

-Wanzer was selected by the Rochester Royals in 1948.
+Wanzer made his professional debut for the Rochester Royals of the National Basketball League (NBL) during the 1947–48 season.
 Royals star Bob Davies was a Seton Hall coach and steered the star guard to the NBL contender.
+Wanzer was selected by the Royals in the 1948 BAA draft.
+The Royals agreed to waive either their territorial draft pick or their regular draft turn to retain Wanzer.

 Initially a reserve behind Al Cervi and Red Holzman, Wanzer later teamed with Davies to form a potent backcourt for the day.
-The Royals were very successful from 1947–1954, and their smaller stars, like Wanzer, were considered their biggest assets.
+The Royals were very successful from 1947 to 1954, and their smaller stars, like Wanzer, were considered their biggest assets.
 With Wanzer, Rochester won the 1950–51 National Basketball Association (NBA) title.

 Wanzer played his entire career with the Royals, retiring from play after the end of the 1957 season.
 He was a five-time All-Star with the Royals, made the All-NBA Second Team three consecutive times and, in the 1951–52 season, Wanzer became the first player to ever shoot over 90% from the free throw line in a season.

 Coaching career

 Wanzer served as the player-coach of the Royals for two years, and then, after the franchise moved to Cincinnati, coached for another season.
 His 1957–58 Cincinnati Royals team were an NBA championship contender, but injuries stopped the team short.
 When star Maurice Stokes was permanently injured, Wanzer moved on early the following NBA season.

 In 1962, Wanzer became the first coach at St. John Fisher College in Pittsford, New York.
 He coached there for 24 seasons and also served as the school's athletic director.
+He also served as the schools golf coach for many years before retiring.